 Before leaving the area it is worth taking the time to visit the village of Paryshiv.
 Here you can meet people who have returned to their homes following the evacuation.
 Discover first hand the impact the nuclear disaster had on their lives, and how the effects continue to be felt today.

 Have you heard of the Russian Woodpecker?
 Chernobyl 2, the military base known as the Russian Woodpecker is nearby and a fascinating place to visit.
 They maintain an “over the horizon radar” base here and if you can manage a visit you shouldn’t miss the chance while you are in the Chernobyl zone.

-However you spend your time in the Chernobyl exclusion zone, every Chernobyl tour ends in the same way.
+However you spend your time in the Chernobyl exclusion zone, all Chernobyl tours end in the same way.
 You return to Dytyatky Control Point at the edge of the exclusion zone where all visitors must undergo a compulsory check here to ensure that your radiation levels are still within acceptable parameters.
 Once through the checkpoint your tour guide will conduct you back to your drop-off point and you will be free to reflect on everything you experienced during your time in the zone.